 To be entitled to participate in the Third Year Study Elsewhere Program, a student must satisfy the following requirements: overall average of at least 70% in courses completed in second year, and an average of 70% in at least two French courses (FRE) required in a Major or Specialist program.

-Information on these programs and on the Second Language Summer Program is available online at https://www.french.utoronto.ca/undergraduate-program/study-elsewhere
+Information on these programs and on the Second Language Summer Program is available online.

 TAPIF - TEACHING ASSISTANT PROGRAM IN FRANCE